How to Display and Group Wall Art

-We were recently featured in a HGTV Magazine feature article about displaying wall art.
-And I loved the ideas shared, but I wanted to expand and share more ideas with you!
+We were recently featured in a HGTV Magazine feature article about displaying wall artabout displaying wall art, and we wanted to expand and share even more ideas with you!
 When it comes to wall art and framing pieces, there are so many possibilities, coming up with a design and getting it onto your walls can be a bit daunting.
 Never fear!
 We’re here to share a couple some tips on displaying and grouping wall art, since we are total nerds for the subject.

 The most important advice we can give for hanging your beloved artwork is to hang it “At 60 inches on Center.”
 Translation: The middle of the artwork is always at 60 inches, which is eye level.

 The only real big no-no: never hang your pieces diagonally, except over stairways.
-(Because the artwork would no longer be at eye level, tsk-tsk).
+This is because the artwork would no longer be at eye level – which is the goal!

 Let Your Walls Do the Talkin’